Engoo Blog Language Tips

 Figurative stuff

-Similar to what we’ve mentioned earlier, when what you are talking about is unknown or not important, you can call it "stuff."
+Like we mentioned before, if the subject of your sentence is unknown or not important, you can call it "stuff."

-I have a bunch of stuff to do this weekend, so I can't go to the party.
+I have a bunch of stuff to do this weekend, so I won't have much free time.

 She's studied a lot of stuff, like karate, judo and kickboxing.